TheFifthRider/simply-roleplaying-webapp/docs/action/racing.md

 ## Chasing
-Sometimes, a race will be intiated by pursuit.
+Sometimes, a race will be initiated by pursuit.
 While usually the pursued character is fleeing to somewhere (in which case, a typical race towards a goal is appropriate), occasionally the pursued character's goal is simply to shake their pursuers.
 In this case, the pursued character's position is considered the "goal" of the race, and the pursued character will no longer be able to **close** or **perform a stunt**
 <!-- TODO: Insert waylaying action here -->